HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 29          <i class="text-3xl lab la-youtube"></i>
 30        </a>
 ```
-Rest of the files need the URL replaced from zitadel.com to any URL/URI/URN or none.
+Rest of these files need the URL replaced from zitadel.com to any URL/URI/URN or none.

 Adjust the Makefile.